Universal approximation theorem: Arbitrary width

-The first examples were the arbitrary width case.
-George Cybenko in 1989 proved it for sigmoid activation functions.
-Kurt Hornik, Maxwell Stinchcombe, and Halbert White showed in 1989 that multilayer feed-forward networks with as few as one hidden layer are universal approximators.
+generalized the class of activation functions considered by Funahashi to include unbounded, non-monotonic, discontinuous, and measurable activation functions, and presented an alternative proof based on the Stone–Weierstrass theorem.

+In December 1989, George Cybenko referred to the works of Funahashi and Hornik and presented a general proof based on the Hahn–Banach theorem and the Riesz representation theorem.
+He also introduced the concept of a discriminatory function, providing a broader theoretical framework for sigmoid-type activation functions.

+Collectively, these results established the universal approximation capability of feedforward neural networks.

 Hornik also showed in 1991 that it is not the specific choice of the activation function but rather the multilayer feed-forward architecture itself that gives neural networks the potential of being universal approximators.
 Moshe Leshno et al in 1993 and later Allan Pinkus in 1999 showed that the universal approximation property is equivalent to having a nonpolynomial activation function.

 Arbitrary depth

 The arbitrary depth case was also studied by a number of authors such as Gustaf Gripenberg in 2003, Dmitry Yarotsky, Zhou Lu et al in 2017, Boris Hanin and Mark Sellke in 2018 who focused on neural networks with ReLU activation function.
 In 2020, Patrick Kidger and Terry Lyons extended those results to neural networks with general activation functions such, e.g. tanh or GeLU.

 One special case of arbitrary depth is that each composition component comes from a finite set of mappings.
 In 2024, Cai constructed a finite set of mappings, named a vocabulary, such that any continuous function can be approximated by compositing a sequence from the vocabulary.
 This is similar to the concept of compositionality in linguistics, which is the idea that a finite vocabulary of basic elements can be combined via grammar to express an infinite range of meanings.